blairbilodeau/website-files/content/teaching/sta347/index.md

 authors = ["Blair Bilodeau"]

 # Abstract.
-abstract = "Course notes I made for teaching STA347: Probability Theory at the University of Toronto in Summer 2020."
+abstract = "Course notes I made for teaching STA347: Probability Theory at the University of Toronto."

 # Project summary to display on homepage.
 summary = ""